 Victims of Genocide and Non-Genocidal Violence

-Furthermore, both Hutus and Tutsis were both subjected to mass violence, torture and rape during the genocide.
+Furthermore, both Hutus and Tutsis were subjected to mass violence, torture, and rape during the genocide.
 Yet because the victims of the Rwandan Genocide, per the 1948 UN Convention on the Prevention and Punishment of Genocide, were targeted for their ethnic identity solely, the victims of the genocide were Tutsis.
-But it is important to note, however, that Hutus and some Twa were also victims of non-genocidal violence.
+It is important to note, however, that Hutus and some Twa were also victims of non-genocidal violence.

 For example, both Tutsi and Hutu women were the victims of sexual violence.
 Hutu propaganda, such as the Hutu Ten Commandments, portrayed Tutsi women as being sexually available.
 This appealed to the Hutu desire to create an ethnically Hutu-homogenous state.
 Rape of Tutsi women was systematic, and after the genocide subsided, an outbreak of HIV swept throughout Rwanda.
 Yet Hutu women also experienced violence from both their Hutu counterparts and members of the Tutsi-led RPF that was progressing through the country trying to end the genocide.

 While genocidal violence was widespread throughout the country, some regions experienced more:

 - Voices of Rwanda is dedicated to recording and preserving testimonies of Rwandans, and to ensuring that their stories inform the world about genocide and inspire a global sense of responsibility to prevent human rights atrocities.